reiryuki/Audio-Wizard-DTSX-Ultra-Asus-Zenfone-6-Magisk-Module/README.md

 # Audio Wizard Asus Zenfone 6 Magisk Module

 ## Descriptions
-- An equalizer ported from Asus Zenfone 6 (ASUS_I01WD) SDK 29
+- An equalizer ported from Asus Zenfone 6 (ASUS_I01WD)
 - Post process type FX
 - Changing build product and product model, may break your platform apps and features functionality

 ## Not Compatible with
 - Mi Music or any player that forcing compress offload playback
-- Dolby, Moto Waves, AudioFX Moto, Viper, or any global type soundfx (different case in different rom/vendor)
+- Dolby, Moto Waves, AudioFX Moto, Viper, and any global type soundfx (different case in different rom/vendor)
 - PUBG Mobile

 ## Compatible with
-- Sound Enhancement Sony Xperia
-- MusicFX AOSP
-- AudioFX LineageOS
-- Any post process type soundfx
+- Sound Enhancement Sony Xperia, MusicFX AOSP, AudioFX LineageOS, any post process type soundfx

 ## Requirements
 - Android 8.0, 8.1, 9, 10, or 11